cliy5/gitskills/README.md

 # gitskills
-Creating a new branch is quick &&&&& simple.
+Creating new branch is quick AND simple.
-Hello